Do You Need Legal Help?

 How Federal CSAM Investigations Work

-• NCMEC CyberTipline Reports.
-Electronic service providers are required to report detected CSAM.
+- NCMEC CyberTipline Reports.
+Electronic service providers are required by federal law to report detected CSAM.
 Reports include flagged content, account information, IP addresses, and timestamps.
+These tips initiate the majority of ICAC and HSI investigations in the Northern District of Texas.

-• Peer-to-Peer (P2P) Investigations.
-Federal agents monitor P2P networks for known CSAM files using hash value matching, then trace IPs to physical locations.
+- Peer-to-Peer (P2P) Investigations.
+Federal agents monitor P2P networks for known CSAM files using hash value matching, then trace IP addresses to physical locations through ISP subpoenas.
+The investigation moves from hash to IP to subscriber to physical premises to device examination.

-• Undercover Operations.
+- Undercover Operations.
 Agents pose as minors or CSAM traders in online forums and messaging platforms.
+These operations are the foundation of most §2422(b) enticement prosecutions and raise specific entrapment issues.

-• Referrals from State Investigations.
-State agencies refer cases to federal prosecutors when federal charges carry more severe penalties.
+- Referrals from State Investigations.
+State agencies refer cases to federal prosecutors when federal charges carry mandatory minimums that state courts cannot impose.

 Recent Blogs